skeeto/skeeto.github.com/_posts/2018-02-15-Two-Chaotic-Motion-Demos.markdown

 collaborated on some eleven years ago.
 I really hope you're not equipped to run a crusty old Java applet in 2018, though.

+If you want to find either of these demos again in the future, you don't need to find this article first.
+They're both listed in my [Showcase page](/toys/), linked from the header of this site.

 ### Double pendulum

 First up is the classic [double pendulum][dp].
 This one's more intuitive